Sławomir Mentzen: 2025 presidential campaign

 At the end of August 2024, Mentzen announced his intention to run in the 2025 presidential election and started a campaign.
 This action has been criticised by other politicians who state that, according to Polish electoral law, campaigns can only begin after the Marshal of the Sejm announces an act ordering the elections, thus making his campaign illegal.
 In response, Mentzen said that he is running a "non-electoral campaign" and that "it could just be a promotion of my face, my company, or a new product, that I have not yet announced".

-During his presidential campaign he created on his YouTube channel a series called "Dzień z Mentzenem" in which he shown his average day as a member of the Sejm, candidate for President and business owner.
+During his presidential campaign he created on his YouTube channel a series called "Dzień z Mentzenem" in which he showed his average day as a member of the Sejm, candidate for President and business owner.

 He did not attend the presidential debate in Końskie.
 He alongside many other candidates criticised the debate and Rafał Trzaskowski for inviting them to the debate only an hour and a half before the debate began for these reasons he called the debate, "a circus and a clown show".

 He attended the presidential debate in Telewizja Republika which was skipped by the favourite candidate Rafał Trzaskowski.
 This was the first debate hosted in Telewizja Republika in the election.

 He with all the other candidates that are running in the presidential election attended a presidential debate held on 28 April 2025 in Super Express.

 On 16 May 2025 he held his final campaign rally in Kraków before the mandated election silence went into effect at midnight 17 May 2025.

 On the first round of voting on 18 May 2025, Mentzen placed third and won 14.8% of the vote.
 The only municipality he won the plurality of votes was Dubicze Cerkiewne where he received 32.86% of the vote.